Agbeleshe/Food-App2.0/README.md

 Hey Guys...

-This project is a single page web app syled with Tailwind css and structed with React.
+This project is a single page webapp styled with Tailwind css and structed with React.
+Nothing much to explain...
+Emphasis on responsiveness